Mixing It Up: Exploring Mixer Networks for Irregular Multivariate Time Series Forecasting: Mixer Networks

 Despite its simplicity and lack of attention mechanisms, MLP-Mixer has demonstrated competitive performance, often outperforming more complex models such as Vision Transformers~\cite{Dosovitskiy2020.Image} on various image classification benchmarks.

-\paragraph{TSMixer.} Motivated by the success of MLP-Mixer in vision, \citet{Chen2023.TSMixer} proposed \emph{TSMixer}, an adaptation of the Mixer architecture for regular multivariate time series forecasting.
+\paragraph{TSMixer.} Motivated by the success of MLP-Mixer in vision, \cite{Chen2023.TSMixer} proposed \emph{TSMixer}, an adaptation of the Mixer architecture for regular multivariate time series forecasting.
 The goal is to predict the next $Q$ time steps $Y \in \mathbb{R}^{Q \times C}$ from a past window of $T$ time steps $X \in \mathbb{R}^{T \times C}$, where $C$ denotes the number of variables (channels).
+TSMixer applies a stack of Mixer layers to the input $X$, where: \begin{itemize} \item the \textbf{temporal mixer} (analogous to token-mixing in images) mixes information across time steps: $\MLP_T: \mathbb{R}^T \rightarrow \mathbb{R}^T$, \item the \textbf{channel mixer} operates across variables: $\MLP_C: \mathbb{R}^C \rightarrow \mathbb{R}^C$. \end{itemize} Similar to MLP-Mixer, these mixers are applied alternately with residual connections and layer normalization.
+After the stack of mixer layers, a final linear projection $\mathbb{R}^{T} \rightarrow \mathbb{R}^{Q}$ is applied across the temporal axis to produce the forecast.